mfloto/thesis_word_counter/README.md

   - `HTTP_TOKEN`
 4. In the _Pages_ settings of your repo select _GitHub Actions_ under _Source_.

-_The workflow will run every hour!_
+_The workflow will run every 30 minutes!_